matteo-meat/dl-hackaton/README.md

 noise-resistant loss in Graph Neural Networks](https://arxiv.org/pdf/2412.08419)

 Using the optional arguments, one can launch the script specifying the parameters described above.
-Checkpoints are saved every patience/5 epochs (if num_epochs is not passed as argument, the default value of 50 will be used) in the `/checkpoints/<dataset_name>/` folder
+Checkpoints are saved every patience/5 epochs (if num_epochs is not passed as argument, the default value of 50 will be used) in the `/checkpoints/<dataset_name>/`
 Plots of the train (and validation, if the train_val_split is enabled) loss, accuracy and f1-score are saved in `/logs/<dataset_name>/`
 The auxiliary code is saved in `/src`
 The results of the runs are saved in `/submission`